 Don’t have a T-TAC ODU library account?
 You can set up a free account by completing the Library Account Request Form.
 And, always stay up to date with the latest news by subscribing to T-TAC ODU’s E-Newsletter.

-Books for Differentiating Math Instruction
+Books Focused On Differentiating Math Instruction

-This book guides teachers through five steps to implementing the math workshop model: understanding math workshop, preparing students for math workshop, deciding on a math workshop structure, facilitating math workshop, and reflecting and refining math workshop.
+This book guides teachers through five steps to implementing the math workshop model: understanding math workshop, preparing students for math workshop, deciding on a math workshop structure, facilitating math workshop, and reflecting on and refining math workshop.

 Are you looking to find a way to reach all of your students every day?
 Teacher and education blogger, Alex O’Connor, shares his practical, classroom-tested strategies to implement math workshop in the classroom.
 This book includes everything you need to get math workshop started in your classroom.